Glaciers

 The most useful resource that glaciers provide is fresh water.
 Many rivers of the world are fed entirely by the melting of glaciers.
 For example, Himalaya mountain range has a large glacier called Gangotri Glacier.
 This glacier provides the fresh water to Ganges River in India.

-Global warming is a major issue faced by our earth due to human activities like the burning of fossil fuels.
+Global warming is a major issue faced by our Earth due to human activities like the burning of fossil fuels.
 Glaciers give us clues about how much global warming has worsened.
 Glaciers indicate global warming by melting due rise in the average temperature of our Earth.

 Threats to Glaciers